Overcoming the 5 obstacles to organizational agility

 - results inbplacing blame when things go wrong

 On the other hand, process thinking and its focus on the value chain conceptualizes groups of activities as processes.
 This approach reveals how all of the processes (and consequently functions) in an organization collectively take inputs and produce products, services and profits.
-Process thinking also helps align measures across functions and focus measures on the long-term goals of the business.
+Process thinking also helps align measures across functions and focus measures on the long-term goals and objectives of the business.

 There is the common adage that if there is no resistance, then there is probably no change.
 During any change effort, organizations will face some level of resistance; the goal is to minimalize the amount of resistance.